openservicemesh/osm/DESIGN.md

 ## High-level architecture

-The Service Mesh Controller project is composed of the following five high-level components:
+The Open Service Mesh project is composed of the following five high-level components:
   1. [Proxy control plane](#1-proxy-control-plane) - handles gRPC connections from the service mesh sidecar proxies
   2. [Certificate manager](#2-certificate-manager) - handles issuance and management of certificates
   3. [Endpoints providers](#3-endpoints-providers) - components capable of introspecting the participating compute platforms; these retrieve the IP addresses of the compute backing the services in the mesh